 Another important law to know is the Steer Clear law.
 When there is an incident on the side of the road, like a truck accident or a driver pulled over by a State Trooper, Pennsylvania motorists are required to move at least one lane away from the incident, putting at least one lane in between the incident and traffic.
 If you’re unable to move over, you are required to slow down.

-Shrager & Sachs, Attorneys at Law Can Help You With Your Claim
+Shrager, Sachs, & Blanco, Attorneys at Law Can Help You With Your Claim